sindresorhus/camelcase/readme.md

 Type: `string | string[]`\
 Default: The host environment’s current locale

-*From `String.prototype.toLocaleUpperCase()`*: The locale parameter indicates the locale to be used to convert to upper/lower case according to any locale-specific case mappings.
+The locale parameter indicates the locale to be used to convert to upper/lower case according to any locale-specific case mappings.
 If multiple locales are given in an Array, the best available locale is used.
-The default locale is the host environment’s current locale.

 ```js
 camelCase('lorem-ipsum', {locale: 'en-US'});